codeformuenster/weihnachtsmarkt/README.md

 ## Install

-You need ruby installed and then
+You need ruby 2.1.5, nodejs and npm installed and then

     $ bundle install
     $ npm install -g bower